steve-burton/cider-site/README.md

 User name: johndoe@gmail.com<br>
 Password: Password-1

 Or to create your own database, in PowerShell navigate to the project and the directory containing the project.json file.
-In the command line, run "dotnet ef database restore" to complete the database migration.
+In the command line, run "dotnet ef database update" to complete the database migration.

 To run the program in VisualStudio, press the play button and view in your web browser.